 The demand for duct cleaning is something that has been on the rise over the last 10 years in the HVAC industry.
 It has grown from a very small niche business to a large and profitable industry.
 This growth has raised many questions.

-Before we get started allow me to establish my experience.
+Before we get started, allow me to establish my experience.
 I have been in the HVAC industry for over 15 years.
-I have never personally performed a duct cleaning but I have been back to multiple HVAC service after duct cleanings have been performed.
-I personally have no issue with the duct cleaning industry as a whole, I simply have concerns with the common practices I have observed as well as customers expectations in relation to the outcome.
+In that time, I have never personally performed a duct cleaning, but I have been back to multiple HVAC service calls after duct cleanings.
+I personally have no issue with the duct cleaning industry as a whole; I simply have concerns with the common practices I have observed and customers’ expectations in relation to the outcome.

 The real questions are: